fschrogl/advent-of-code/src/main/java/at/schrogl/aoc/d01/README.md

 Good luck!

-Before you leave, the Elves in accounting just need you to fix your expense report (your puzzle input); apparently, something isn't quite adding up.
+Before you leave, the Elves in accounting just need you to fix your expense report (your puzzle data); apparently, something isn't quite adding up.

 Specifically, they need you to find the two entries that sum to 2020 and then multiply those two numbers together.